m-molinari/arch-by-ansible/archlinux/roles/rsyslog/README.md

 Example Playbook
 ----------------

-This example is a simple playbook.yml
+This example is a simple playbook called test.yml

 use:
 ```yaml
 ansible-playbook tests/test.yml --check --diff
 ```
 to try this role

+test.yaml :

 ```yaml
 ---